Katie Taylor: Taylor vs. Gutierrez

 Taylor defended her titles on 14 November 2020 at The SSE Arena in London against Miriam Gutiérrez.
 Taylor dropped her opponent to the canvas with a left hook at the end of the fourth round en route to a unanimous decision victory, with the judges' scorecards reading 100–89, 100–90, and 99–91.
-During the post-fight interview, Eddie Hearn listed potential opponents for Taylor's next fight, which included Amanda Serrano, a rematch with undisputed welterweight champion Jessica McCaskill, former undisputed welterweight champion Cecilia Braekhus, or a crossover fight with MMA fighter Cris Cyborg.
+During the post-fight interview, Eddie Hearn listed potential opponents for Taylor's next fight, which included Amanda Serrano, a rematch with undisputed welterweight champion Jessica McCaskill, the former undisputed welterweight champion Cecilia Braekhus, or a crossover fight with MMA fighter Cris Cyborg.

 Taylor vs. Jonas

-Taylor defended her undisputed lightweight titles at the AO Arena against Natasha Jonas, an opponent she had previously faced in the 2012 London Olympics, on 1 May 2021 in Manchester.
-Following a highly competitive fight, Taylor won by a narrow unanimous decision (96–94, 95–94, 95–94) to retain her undisputed lightweight titles for the second time.
+Taylor was next scheduled to defend her undisputed lightweight titles at the AO Arena against future two-weight champion Natasha Jonas, an opponent she had previously defeated in the quarter-finals at the 2012 London Olympics.
+The bout took place on 1 May 2021 on the undercard of Derek Chisora vs. Joseph Parker.
+Following a highly competitive fight, Taylor won by a narrow unanimous decision (96–94, 95–94, 95–94) to retain her undisputed lightweight titles for the third time.
+This was the final Taylor fight to be broadcast live on Sky Sports.

 Taylor vs. Han

-In her first fight to air exclusively on DAZN, Taylor defeated Jennifer Han in front of a crowd of 20,000 at the Headingley Rugby League Stadium in Leeds, England to retain her lightweight titles.
-Taylor won decisively on all three scorecards (100-89) after flooring Han with a short right hook in the eighth round.
+Taylor's next defence was against Jennifer Han in front of a crowd of 20,000 at the Headingley Rugby League Stadium in Leeds, England.
+Taylor won decisively on all three scorecards (100–89) after flooring Han with a short right hook in the eighth round to retain her lightweight titles.

 During her post-fight interview, Taylor said "I want the megafights and to be involved in the biggest fights out there.
 I'm confident I will end my career as unbeaten and undisputed world champion."